Iancheung228/Iancheung228.github.io/_posts/2024-04-20-barebone_transformer.md

 ### Breakdown of the above single-attention head diagram

 I had always been confused about the dimensionality of these matrix operations.
-I have deliberately over-annotated as I believe its a key part to understanding the full picture, and that my future self might come back to thank me.
+I have deliberately over-annotated as it helped me better understand the full picture, and that my future self might come back to thank me.
 <ol>
   <li> Matrix multiplication between query and key matrices, the output size will be (context_len, context_len) </li>
   <li> Apply softmax to get a probability distribution that sums to 1.
 The way to interpret the matrix is that: each row corresponds to a word, and we can tell how much other words in the sequence influence the meaning of the current word based on the weights assigned.
 (We have omitted the scaled dot product attention version in this post) </li>
-  <li> Matrix multiply with the value matrix to get what we call in this post as : the attention vector, which has dimension (context_len, embed_dim)</li>
+  <li> Matrix multiply with the value matrix to get what we call in this post as: the attention vector, which has dimension (context_len, embed_dim)</li>
   <li> Matrix multiply with a linear layer </li>
 </ol>